Vision Changes After Pregnancy – Causes, Symptoms and Treatment

 Dr. Sabiha Anjum (Gynecologist/Obstetrician)

-A woman’s body goes through a lot of changes during and after pregnancy, and hormones are responsible for these changes.
+A woman’s body undergoes many changes during and after pregnancy, and hormones are responsible for these changes.
 One such change that most new mothers would notice is related to their vision.
-The changing levels of hormones and fluids within your body can cause changes in your vision.
+Changes in hormone and fluid levels in your body can affect your vision.
 About fifty percent of pregnant women are prone to these changes.
 While you may have noticed changes in your vision in the second trimester, they become more prominent in the third trimester and postpartum.
-Hormonal changes can also lead to dry eyes after pregnancy.
-Most of the changes abate and your vision would become normal, but after a few months of childbirth.
+Hormonal changes can also lead to dry eyes after pregnancy, even blurry vision after childbirth.
+Most of the changes abate and your vision becomes normal, but after a few months of childbirth.
+Here’s all you need to know about vision change after pregnancy.

 What Causes a Change in Vision Post Pregnancy?

-Blurred vision is a pregnancy symptom caused due to hormonal changes.
+Blurred vision is a pregnancy symptom caused by hormonal changes.
 However, a change in vision may also be due to a cause not related to pregnancy.
 Hence, you should consult an optometrist.

 Some of the causes of vision changes post-pregnancy include: